 - Potential builder incentives.
-Some builders try to encourage sales by offering to pay closing costs, points, or by providing special interest rate incentives.
+Some builders may offer to pay closing costs, points, or provide special interest rate incentives.

 - A longer wait.
 Newly built homes typically have lengthier time spans between contract signing and moving day for a variety of reasons.

-What are the benefits of building a home or buying a newly built home or condominium?
+What are the benefits of buying a newly built home or condominium?

 New homes may offer many advantages: